ShMcK/WebpackAngularDemos/Part1/README.md

 webpack
 ```

-This should create an `app/bundle.js` file.
+This should create the `app/bundle.js` file.
 Check it out.
 It's mostly a bunch of `webpack__require` statements.

 ### Webpack-Dev-Server